mvolkmann/blog/src/d3/00-article.md

 D3 uses HTML, CSS, JavaScript, the DOM, and SVG, so knowledge of those topics is helpful.
-To see examples of using D3, click the "Examples" link near the top of <https://d3.js.org>.

-There are 3 levels of D3 usage, using higher-level libraries, copying and modifying examples, and coding from scratch.
+There are 3 levels of D3 usage, using higher-level libraries, copying and modifying D3 examples, and coding from scratch.

 An example of a library that uses D3 is C3 (<https://c3js.org/>).
 It uses D3 under the hood to render many kinds of charts.
-These charts are customizable, but not to the extent that coding from scratch provides.
+These charts are customizable, but not to the extent that can be achieved when coding from scratch.
-But charts can be implemented quickly this way and the requirement to have deep knowledge of D3 is removed.
+However, charts can be implemented quickly using C3, and the requirement to have deep knowledge of D3 is removed.
-They respond well to changes in data, including transitions from old to new values.
+C3 charts respond well to changes in data by default, including transitions from old to new values.

-There are many sites that provided examples of charts implemented with D3.
+There are many sites that provide examples of charts implemented with D3.
-Perhaps you can find an example that almost exactly what you want.
+Perhaps you can find an example that renders almost exactly what you want.
 Copying and customizing the code will often require far less time than implementing a chart from scratch.

-My hope is that by the time you finish reading this article, you will know enough about D3 to enable a final option which is implementing an entire chart from scratch.
+My hope is that by the time you finish reading this article, you will know enough about D3 to enable the final option, which is implementing an entire chart from scratch.
 This provides the most flexibility, but requires the most effort.